Search Shortcut cmd + k | ctrl + k

 It is possible to open a DuckDB database file in read-only mode.
 This is for example useful if multiple Java processes want to read the same database file at the same time.
 To open an existing database file in read-only mode, set the connection property duckdb.read_only like so:

 Additional connections can be created using the DriverManager.
-A more efficient mechanism is to call the DuckDBConnection#duplicate() method like so:
+A more efficient mechanism is to call the DuckDBConnection#duplicate() method:

 Connection conn2 = ((DuckDBConnection) conn).duplicate();